stakrastudio/read-time-estimator/README.md

 1. In the Webflow Designer, locate the element containing the text you wish to esitmate read time, such as the Rich Text Block, for example.
 2. Add the `estimate-read-time="true"` attribute to the element of which contains the main body of text.
+* `estimate-read-time` bing the atrribute 'name' and `true` being the atrribute 'value'.
-3. Add the `data-read-time-placeholder` attribute to another text element.
+3. Add the `data-read-time-placeholder` attribute to a desired text element.
 This attribute will serve as a placeholder for displaying the read time.
+* `data-read-time-placeholder` bing the atrribute 'name' and the 'value' being empty.
 4. Include the JavaScript file estimate-read-time.js in your Webflow project using the Custom Code feature by:
 * Go to your Webflow project settings.
 * In the Custom Code tab, locate the Footer Code section.